swiftlang/swift-foundation/Distributions.md

 ## When to use swift-foundation as a package

-The primary reason swift-foundation is available as a Swift package is to support its own development.
+The primary reason swift-foundation is available as a Swift package is to support development.
 The core contributors regularly develop Foundation by building it locally as a package, following workflows described in [Contributing][], and its CI builds that way as well.